StephanieRogers-ML/HomeProTech/README.md

 Built with Pytorch using Flask framework and deployed on Heroku  Using transfer learning, an approach to obtain state of the art results, we use Minkowski Engine using ResNets and PointNet ++ using MLP for object detection and scene segmentation from weights trained on Modelnet40 and Scannet trained on 45,000 indoor scenes- with capabilities to classify roughly 20 different classes.
 These predictions are aggregated and voted on to improve accuracy and further classify.
 We sample 4096 points per scan using Farthest Point Sampling for optimal coverage.
 For the sparse, voxel-based Resnet14 we fix the voxel size to 2cm.
 Images are processed with Deeplabv3-ResNet101, which is contructed by a Deeplabv3 model with a ResNet-101 backbone trained on a subset of COCO train2017, on the 20 categories that are present in the Pascal VOC dataset.

 1. Architecture
   1a.
 PointNet++
-    trained on 47623 samples and tested on 18923 samples Stanford Indoor 3D 1b.
+    trained on 47623 samples and tested on 18923 samples Stanford Indoor 3D
+  1b.
 MinkUNet34
-    pre-trained weights from ScanNet, test with Stanford? trained on ModelNet40
+    pre-trained weights from ScanNet
+    trained on ModelNet40
   1c. fully_connected
   1d. deeplab